 specifies the user ID under whose privileges a command will be performed.
 This keyword is primarily intended for use with the TOsys keyword.
-When the NEEDPASS_RESPECT configuration option is either allowed to default to NO or is specifically set to NO, passwords are not necessary when executing DirMaint commands .
-However, when the NEEDPASS_RESPECT configuration option is set to YES and the user's NEEDPASS setting is YES, unless the BY keyword is also specified the password is verified for the user ID issuing the command.
+When the NEEDPASS_RESPECT configuration option is set to YES and the user's NEEDPASS setting is YES, unless the BY keyword is also specified the password is verified for the user ID issuing the command.
 Also, use of the AS parameter causes a password to be required for authentication, even if you have NEEDPASS set to NO and even if the ASuser user ID has specified NEEDPASS NO on the target system.